crate/tsperf/DATA_GENERATOR.md

 Default: week

-used with CrateDB and TimescaleDB.
+used with CrateDB, Postgresql and TimescaleDB.
 Is used to define an additional Column to partition the table.
-E.g. when using `week` an additional column is created (Crate: `g_ts_week`, Timescale `ts_week`) and the value from the `ts` column is truncated to its week value.
+E.g. when using `week` an additional column is created (Crate: `g_ts_week`, Timescale/Postgres `ts_week`) and the value from the `ts` column is truncated to its week value.

+#### PORT

+Type: Integer

+Values: positive number

+Default: 5432

+Defines the port number of the host where the DB is reachable.

+used with TimescaleDB, Postgresql and MSSQL

 ### Environment variables used to configure CrateDB